aws/modern-data-architecture-accelerator/ARCHITECTURES.md

 At the core of the Modern Data Architecture is a scalable, S3-based data lake.
 This data lake is wrapped with a unified data governance layer, as well as a dataops layer which facilitates seamless data movement between the core data lake and purpose-built analytics services on the perimeter.
 The selection of purpose-built analytics service to be implemented in a Modern Data Architecture/Lake House will typically be tailored to the specific use cases to be solved on the platform.

-CAEF has the flexibility to support virtually any derivative form of AWS Modern Data Architecture, including the core S3 data lake, the unified governance layer (Glue and LakeFormation), the seamless data movement/dataops layer, as well as a wide variety of purpose built analytical services supporting analytics, discovery, data science and AI/ML.
+MDAA has the flexibility to support virtually any derivative form of AWS Modern Data Architecture, including the core S3 data lake, the unified governance layer (Glue and LakeFormation), the seamless data movement/dataops layer, as well as a wide variety of purpose built analytical services supporting analytics, discovery, data science and AI/ML.

 ![Modern Data Architecture](docs/ModernDataArchitecture.png)